elysium-suite/aeacus/docs/checks.md

 value = 'rw-rw----'
 ```

-For example, this one checks that /bin/bash is not SUID and not world writable at the same time:
+For example, this one checks that /bin/bash is not SUID and world writable at the same time:

 ```
 type = 'PermissionIsNot'
 path = '/bin/bash'
 value = '???s????w?'
 ```
+So if `/bin/bash` is no longer world writable OR no longer SUID, the check will pass.
+If you want to ensure both attributes are removed, you should use two conditions in the same check.

 For Windows, get a users permission of the file using `(Get-Acl [FILENAME]).Access`.

 ```
-type = 'FilePermission'
+type = 'PermissionIs'
 path = 'C:\test.txt'
 name = 'BUILTIN\Administrators'
 value = 'FullControl'